What is a Dental Implant?

 Why choose Dr. Ramyar Elyassian as my Periodontist/Dental Implant specialist?

 Dr. Elyassian is the founder and primary care provider at Dental implant and laser surgical specialists in Irvine, California.
 Dr. Ramyar Elyassian is a highly trained periodontist, specializing in minimally invasive laser periodontics and reconstructive 3D-guided implantology as well as a Diplomate of the American Board of Periodontology.
 His advanced training in gum surgery, dental implantology, laser surgery, and hospital dentistry coupled with a state-of-the-art facility provide patients with the most advanced technical procedures, the highest level of comfort, and results.

 Dr. Elyassian and his experienced staff are dedicated to delivering the highest quality of care that is customized to suit their patient’s individual needs.
 Believing that each person reserves the right to make informed decisions about their health, Dr. Elyassian thoroughly discusses the details of each treatment option with his patients, taking the time to address all of their questions and concerns.
 In the effort to promote a more holistic approach that is in keeping with today’s scientific findings, the facility is mercury and BPA-free with low radiation digital radiography—which means 90% less radiation—and advanced laser technology.

-In addition to spending many years perfecting the art and science of Periodontics and surgical dentistry at some of the most prestigious training institutions in the nation, Dr. Elyassian is the only Periodontist (Gum Specialist) in the world whom has 3 post doctoral degrees in periodontics, hospital dentistry, implantology and laser surgery as well as being a Diplomate of the American Board of Periodontology.
+In addition to spending many years perfecting the art and science of Periodontics and surgical dentistry at some of the most prestigious training institutions in the nation, Dr. Elyassian is the only Periodontist (Gum Specialist) in the world who has 3 post-doctoral degrees in periodontics, hospital dentistry, implantology, and laser surgery as well as being a Diplomate of the American Board of Periodontology.